jeffsheets/aws-vue/serverlessDevsOutline.md

 Call Weather API and store value each day after watering Save backups of API calls, just in case network dies Lambda API Key to limit usage
+CircleCI Build/Deploy on git commitsRachio API push to Kinesis and store in AWS Separate Lambda for Sheets & DarkSky
+Call Weather API and store value each day after watering Lambda API Key to limit usage
 CircleCI Build/Deploy on git commits

+TODO:
+Save backups of API calls, just in case network dies